Tech-at-DU/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/readme.md

 just don't forget the name of this class :]

 > [solution]
-> Open *GameScene.swift* and add the following property to the class below `sushiBasePiece`.
+> Open *GameScene.swift* and add the following property to the class below `var sushiBasePiece: SushiPiece!`.
 >
 ```
 /* Cat Character */